 “He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.”
 (1 Peter 2:24)

 - The task before you may be hard to face.
 But God will be with you on this journey of healing, guiding you along the way.
 With each step, you will come to realize that God is trustworthy, that He created you for a purpose, and that he can make all things new.
 God loves you.
 There is hope and healing in Christ.
-If you have not yet experienced God’s salvation, learn more at regenerationrecovery.org/freedom.
+If you do not yet have a personal relationship with Jesus Christ, learn more at How Freedom Can Begin Today.

 - If you have not yet done so, take the courageous step to admit to yourself that you were abused, and that the abuse was not your fault.